testuserfor/MediaPickerHelper/README.md

 # MediaPickerHelper
-Swift extension for handling the process of image/video selection.
+UIViewController extension for handling the process of image/video selection.

 ## Getting Started
-This is a simple UIViewController extension file, just place it with your code and use.
+Just place it with your code and use...

 ### Use
 Call the following function from your UIViewController: